DeRuyter in Madison County, New York — The American Northeast (Mid-Atlantic)

 2. The Seventh Day Baptists.

 The Seventh Day Baptists were first known as Sabbatarians, but the term Seventh Day Baptists was adopted by them in England soon after the Reformation.
 At what precise time the seventh-day observers took denominational form is not too definite.
 According to Ross's Picture of All Religions (quoted in Manual of the Seventh Day Baptists), they appeared in Germany and England early in the sixteenth century.
 (Submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 39 times since then.
+It was originally submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 74 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on April 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.